 Permissions on each folder in Exchange are configured to grant equivalent access, depending on the type of content being migrated to the folder.
-In addition to configuring permissions on folders where content is being migrated, MNE also configures permissions on the mailbox's root folder.
-Although the root folder itself does not contain any content, the permissions on this root folder affect how folders within the mailbox can be accessed by other users using Outlook.
-The parameter [Exchange] RootFolderAclMode can be used to control how permissions are migrated to the root folder.
-The allowed values of this parameter are discussed below.
+In addition to configuring permissions on folders where content is being migrated, MNE also configures permissions on the mailbox root folder.
+Although the root folder does not contain any content, the permissions on this root folder affect how folders in the mailbox can be accessed by other users using Outlook.
+You can use the parameter [Exchange] RootFolderAclMode to control how permissions are migrated to the root folder.
+The allowed values of this parameter are discussed in the following sections.

 This setting directs MNE to not migrate permissions to the root folder at all.
 Permissions are only set on the content folders.
-Without permissions on the root folder, users are only able to access content by directly opening a folder using Outlook's Open user's folder feature.
+Without permissions on the root folder, users can access content only by directly opening a folder using the Outlook Open user folder feature.
 This feature only supports so called "well-known folders", such as the Inbox, Calendar, Contacts, etc.